Eagle-Creative/ROS2-Jazzy-Mirobot-Interface/README.md

   - Control the end effector with intuitive buttons.
   - Perform homing operations with a single click.

+## Compatibility

+This repository is specifically designed to work with **ROS 2 Jazzy** and is not compatible with other versions of ROS 2.
+Please ensure that you are using the correct ROS 2 distribution to avoid compatibility issues.

 ## Installation

 1. Clone the repository: